svmszcck/test-app/README.md

 - I tried to use clean code & sexy UI as much as possible.

+- I have tested the app on both Android and iOS.
+I have used platform specific code in some sections.

 - Redux as the state manager.

 - I have separated the business logic from the UI part(Business logic is in the container files, UI related things are in the view files.)